TCM-Murray/The-Old-Almanacs/README.md

 # Jen Almanac's Modpack Development

 This repository is for the development and version management of the "Jen Almanac's" Balatro modpack.
 It contains several branches, each representing a different version or stage of the modpack.

+This repository has only bugfixes in mind.
+I do not have in mind to add new mods or support them.
+I will only fix bugs that come from the main branch.

 ## Branches